1991 Edo State gubernatorial election

-The 1991 Edo State gubernatorial election occurred on 14 December 1991.
+The 1991 Edo State gubernatorial election was held on 14 December 1991.
 SDP candidate John Odigie Oyegun won the election.

 Conduct

 The gubernatorial election was conducted using an open ballot system.
 Primaries for the two parties to select their flag bearers were conducted on 19 October 1991.

 The election occurred on 14 December 1991.
 SDP candidate John Odigie Oyegun won the election.